+Unit 3: Professional development in the sports industry.

-- Unit 5: Application of fitness testing.
+Unit 5: Application of fitness testing.

-- Unit 8: Coaching for performance.
+Unit 8: Coaching for performance.

-- Unit 9: Research methods.
+Unit 9: Research methods.

-- Unit 17: Sports injury management.
+Unit 17: Sports injury management.

-- Unit 19: Development and provision of sport and physical activity.
+Unit 25: Rules, Regulations and Officiating in

+Sport.

-- Unit 30: Health, Sport and Exercise
+Unit 29: Exercise for specific groups.

-In order to complete this course, it is recommended that you have either studied GCSE PE or Level 2 sports studies, but not a requirement.
+In order to complete this course, it is recommended that you have either studied GCSE PE or Level 2 sports studies, but, not a requirement.
 It is advantageous to have an interest and future ambitions to enter the sports industry.

-BTEC Sports Studies can open up a range of career opportunities including: sports development, sports coaching, physiotherapy, personal training or becoming one of the next generations of PE teachers.
+BTEC sports studies can open up a range of career opportunities including: sports development, sports coaching, physiotherapy, personal training or becoming one of the next generations of PE teachers.

 The transferable skills you learn through your study of sports studies such as decision making and independent thinking, are also useful in any career path you choose to take.